SURFscz/SRAMsync/README.md

 The number of groups is unlimited.

+##### Exceptions to the rule

+The previous sub section stated that the attributes are meaningless to the main loop.
+There are, however, two exceptions: `login_users` and `grace_period`.
+All users within a CO are also available in the `@all` entry.
+A service might wish for a more fine grained control on what users are allowed access.
+For this purpose a group can be marked `login_users` through the attributes.
+This tells `sync-with-sram` that it should not use the `@all` group, but rather the group with this attribute.
+This means that `sync-with-sram` will only use this group for adding users.
+In case there is not group with such an attribute, the main loop will you the `@all` instead.

+The `grace_period` attribute tells `sync-with-sram` for this particular group a grace period must be applied.
+See also [grace](#grace) section below.

 #### event_handler

-The `event_handler:` key takes two keys: `name:` and `config:`.
+The `event_handler:` key understands two keys: `name:` and `config:`.
 The `name:` key specifies the class name of which an instance must be created at run time, while the `config:` key specifies a YAML configuration that needs to be passed on to the instantiation class.
 The main loop is unconcerned with this configuration and ignores its structure.
 The instantiated class however could check for its validity.
 The specification for `event_handler` is as follows: